%20(2).avif)

 .avif)

-GCP Landing Zone is a prescriptive foundation for establishing a consistent Google Cloud environment with standardized resource hierarchy, networking, identity, security controls, and governance guardrails.
-It is commonly used by platform and cloud teams to reduce setup variance across multiple projects, support regulated workloads, and enable repeatable delivery for dev/test/prod environments.
+GCP Landing Zone is a prescriptive foundation for establishing governed Google Cloud environments with a consistent resource hierarchy, networking patterns, identity controls, and policy guardrails.
+It is typically used by platform and cloud engineering teams that need a repeatable way to create and manage multiple projects and environments (dev/test/prod) while applying security and compliance requirements uniformly.

-Landing zones are typically implemented using Infrastructure as Code and shared services projects so new teams can provision compliant environments quickly while central policies remain enforced.
+Landing zones are commonly implemented with Infrastructure as Code and shared services projects so teams can provision new workloads quickly without bypassing central controls.
 For background, see Google Cloud landing zones.

 The cloud is a general term used to describe resources such as computing and storage that are provided as services managed by the cloud provider.
 Nowadays cloud providers offer a wide variety of services: Databases, Orchestration tools, Messaging queues, etc.